joeyberri/joeyberri/README.md

 - Improved the performance and stability of client applications by debugging and resolving complex issues, resulting in a 50% reduction in bug reports and increased user satisfaction.
 - Took initiative to develop a new administration panel for approving course addition requests and overall management of the FillyLearning website, which streamlined internal workflows and increased team productivity by 25%.

+**Junior Front-end Developer**\
+Marque Studios, Accra, Ghana | July 2016 - August 2018

+- Collaborated with senior developers to design and develop new features for a web application using HTML, CSS, JavaScript, and React.
+- Contributed to the development and maintenance of the company's REST API using PHP Laravel.
+- Participated in code reviews and collaborated with team members to ensure code quality and adherence to best practices.

 ### Skills

 - PHP Laravel